 However most children consume more than enough sodium as part of salt in foods, and when combined with adequate fluid, this is usually enough to assist with hydration.

 Sports drinks

-Water is the fluid of choice for most training sessions and games.
+Water is the fluid of choice for most training sessions.
+There are some situations however when additional carbohydrate and electrolytes may be beneficial.